 Around the back, we saw the large balcony which Betty had described as “rickety.”
-Like the rest of the house, it was in good condition, and strategically placed to look out over the Straits of Juan de Fuca, an amazing view.
-Several buildings and a caretaker’s cottage lie north of the home, and some horses grazed in the fields when we were there.
+Like the rest of the house, it was in very good condition, and strategically placed to look out over the Straits of Juan de Fuca, an amazing view.
+Several buildings and a caretaker’s cottage lie north of the home, and horses grazed in the fields when we were there.
 The mystery of the deserted mansion was solved and, once again, I had been privileged to see, touch, smell, and photograph this bit of Betty history.
-I wonder what she would say if she was with us today?
+I wonder what she would say if she could chat with us today?

 Epilogue: Since beginning this research, I have learned a great deal about Alfred Horace Anderson, the man who built this beautiful home.
 After his death, Anderson’s widow, Agnes Healy Anderson, sold the Sequim property to an associate of Alfred Anderson’s.
 That family still owns Graysmarsh.
 Agnes also made a generous gift to the University of Washington, by building Alfred Anderson Hall.
 It was dedicated in 1925, and still exists today.